CMU-Graphics/Scotty3D/README.md

 Below is a non-exhaustive list of common build issues along with their suggested solutions.
 Let us know if you encounter a problem that is not addressed here.

+- When in doubt, feel free to delete `objs/` and `maek-cache.json` and rebuild with `node Maekfile.js` again to see if anything has changed.

 ### macOS
 > `unknown warning option '-Wno-unused-but-set-variable'`